pyplugin/pyplugin/docs/getting_started.rst

     def db_client(uri):
         return db_library.connect(uri)

-Now if we call the :meth:`unload` method, the :code:`unload_callable` will be called.
+Now if we call the :meth:`~pyplugin.base.Plugin.unload` method, the :code:`unload_callable` will be called.

 Loading the Plugin Again
 #########################